 A similar programme is also run for parents on Saturday mornings to support them with issues that their children may face.
 Forthcoming dates are available on the Lancing calendar.

 Lancing has joined a national scheme developed by Digital Ambassadors “to ensure students, staff and parents are able to navigate their way through their digital lives safely and responsibly”.
-In 2017 16 Digital Ambassadors from the Third, Fourth and Sixth Forms were recruited to help tackle the issue relevant to their age group.
+Every year a small number of Digital Ambassadors from the Third, Fourth and Sixth Forms are recruited to help tackle the issue relevant to their age group.

 Lancing achieves an excellent balance between the discipline and boundaries needed to ensure the well-being of pupils and the freedom required to have fun develop into a responsible, rounded individual.
 The levels of politeness and respect among pupils are impressive too...